Apophenic/PoemGenerator/README.md

 # Approach
 I immediately saw two ways to approach this problem.
 The first and most obvious was to parse the rules into a hashmap, and store called rules in a stack.
-This probably would have worked fine (despite possible overcomplexity, I'd also need to figure out _how_ to store a "rule" in the hashmap'), but it was breaking one of my cardinal rules: never reinvent the wheel unless it's _absolutely necessary_ (which is maybe 5% of the time).
+This probably would have worked fine (despite possible overcomplexity, I'd also need to figure out _how_ to store a "rule" in the hashmap), but it was breaking one of my cardinal rules: never reinvent the wheel unless it's _absolutely necessary_ (which is maybe 5% of the time).

 Having worked with BNF grammar in the past, I knew just enough about parsing grammars to realize this ruleset could